x4e/Blog/004-Bitcoin-vs-Nano/index.md

 ---
-title: "Why Bitcoin Has Failed and the Future of Payment Cryptos"
+title: "Why Bitcoin Has Failed - and the Future of Electronic Cash"
 author: x4e
 keywords: [cryptocurrency,bitcoin,nano,bitcoin cash]
 description: "A criticism of Bitcoin and an evaluation of it's competitors"
 date: 4th February 2021
 ---

-Bitcoin's white paper presents it as a "peer-to-peer electronic cash system", however I do not believe that Bitcoin has fulfilled the requirements of cash.
+Bitcoin's white paper presents it as a "peer-to-peer electronic cash system" ^[<https://bitcoin.org/bitcoin.pdf>], however I do not believe that Bitcoin has fulfilled the requirements of cash.

 ## The problems with Bitcoin